EHDunagin/traffic/README.md

 -https://www.geeksforgeeks.org/image-resizing-using-opencv-python/
 ## Implementation of Neural Network
 Start with a Sequential model similar to that shown in lecture.
 Resulted in 5.54% accuracy.
 Changed activation function in Conv2D and Hidden layer from rectified linear unit (relu) to sigmoid.
+Resulted in 98.43% accuracy.
+Added Pooling and convolutional layers after first set.
+Reduced accuracy to 98.14%.
+Removed previous adjustment and added another convolution before first pooling